-Stress has a profound impact on the immune system, the network of organs, tissues, and white blood cells that is responsible for defending the body against disease Stress results in a set of reactions that mobilize the organism's resources to deal with an impending threat.
+Stress has a profound impact on the entire immune system, the network of organs, tissues, and white blood cells that is responsible for defending the body against disease Stress results in a set of reactions that mobilize the organism's resources to deal with an impending threat.
 When a threat is perceived the hypothalamus signals both the sympathetic nervous system and the pituitary.

 The sympathetic nervous system stimulates the adrenal glands.
 The adrenal glands release corticosteroids to increase metabolism which provides immediate energy.
 The pituitary gland releases adrenocorticotrophic hormone (ACTH) which also affects the adrenal glands.
 The adrenal glands then release epinephrine and norepinephrine which prolongs the fight-or-flight response